rwilliams/jrubywiki/JRuby-and-Truffle-Interop.md

 In all cases where a call is made no block is passed.

-## How to explicitly send messages from JRuby
+## How to explicitly send messages from Ruby

 ### `IS_EXECUTABLE`